-I am an investigative and magazine journalist based in Seattle mostly writing about science, human rights, supply chains, or stories with a great character.
-My writing has appeared in The Billfold, The Daily Beast, Discover Magazine, Hakai Magazine, JSTOR Daily, Matter, Nature, Nature Medicine, National Public Radio, Nautilus, The New Yorker, Public Radio International, Science, The Scientist, STAT News, Vice, Washington Post, among others.
+I am an investigative and magazine journalist based in the Pacific Northwest.
+My writing has appeared in The Billfold, The Daily Beast, Discover Magazine, Hakai Magazine, Harper's, JSTOR Daily, Matter, Nature, Nature Medicine, National Public Radio, Nautilus, The New Yorker, Public Radio International, Science, STAT News, The Open Notebook, Vice, Washington Post, among others.
 Although I've got my ears peeled for stories about science, human rights, and the environment, I'm generally interested in telling stories that don't quite get the attention they deserve.
 Preferably, these stories take place somewhere very difficult to get to.

 In 2016, I received a grant through the Pulitzer Center to investigate Southeast Asia's palm oil industry.
 I was also selected as a fellow in Michael Pollan’s UC Berkeley-11th Hour Food and Farming Journalism Fellowship.
 I am also an at-large board member of the Northwest Science Writers Association.